 First, there is the glass itself.
 Modern float glass is too flat and looks wrong in an antique door.
 Horticultural glass is too heavy.
 The answer is to use picture glass from old prints and photographs available cheaply from auction.
-Cutting brittle old glass into odd shapes is a job for an expert glass cutter.
+Glass should be approx. 2mm. thick.
+Old glass is often brittle, and cutting it into odd shapes is a job for an expert glass cutter.

 Removing the old glass